whiterabb17/WifiGeddanAvalonia/README.md

 Cross-Platform AirCrack GUI made on NET6 using the Avalonia Libraries.

+	Updated to Avalonia 11 for a Cleaner/Sleaker UI

 # Requirements

 - NpCap Driver on Windows (if not found/can be installed automatically)